iyellalot25/Fraud-Shield/README.md

 For any questions or suggestions regarding this project, feel free to reach out to me via LinkedIn or email.
 ```

-### Explanation of Changes:
-- **Custom Dataset**: I've added a section explaining that the dataset is **synthetically generated** using Python to simulate transaction data.
-This is done to avoid privacy issues found in real-world datasets, which often anonymize sensitive details.
-- **Data Generation and Preprocessing**: Explained how the dataset is generated and the steps involved in data preprocessing, including feature encoding and handling.
-- **Steps to Run**: Clarified the commands and scripts you need to run, including the dataset generation script (`generate_synthetic_data.py`) and the model training script (`fraud_detection.py`).

-This `README.md` is now tailored to reflect the use of a custom dataset and provides a full outline of the project structure, future improvements, and running instructions.
-Let me know if you need further adjustments!